AdaCore/learn/intro_to_ada.rst

 Simple synchronization
 ~~~~~~~~~~~~~~~~~~~~~~

-As we've just seen, as soon as the main application starts, its tasks
+As we've just seen, as soon as the main task starts, its subtasks
 also start automatically.
-The main application will continue its
+The main task will continue its
 processing until it reaches the end of its implementation.
 At this point,
 however, it will not finish.
-Instead, the main application will wait until
+Instead, the main task will wait until its
-its tasks have finished before it finishes itself.
+subtasks have finished before it finishes itself.
 In other words, after
-this waiting process, a synchronization between the main application and
+this waiting process, a synchronization between the main task and its
-its tasks occurs.
-After this final synchronization, the main application
+subtasks occurs.
+After this final synchronization, the main task may
-may finish.
+finish.
 For example:

 .. code-block:: ada